-Do you Know What Your Well Water Contains?
+Do You Know What Is In Your Well Water?

 Most of us know that the water we drink contains more than just pure water — but what's really in your well water and how do you know if you should be worried about it?
 What if you, like many of our customers, have well water that looks fine and tastes fine?
 Maybe you have been using it for years and haven't had any issues — or perhaps you struggle with discolored water, staining or build up on fixtures or off smells and odor.
 No matter which situation applies to you, the fact is that most contaminants and characteristics of water are too small to be seen by the unaided eye, including common well water contaminants such as nitrates and nitrites from agricultural runoff, arsenic from the natural geology of the land surrounding the well and water source; even toxic chromium and emerging contaminants such as PFAS.

 Why You Should Have Your Well Water Tested

 Continued encroachment from building and industry, extreme climate and weather, and agricultural chemicals mean that well water across the nation is under increasing threat of contamination.
 These factors, coupled with often subtle, natural changes in geology mean that your well water may be very different today than it was years ago and it is not always easy to see the effect of those changes.
 In fact, many of the most concerning contaminants found in well water are tasteless and odorless, particularly at levels which may be low but still pose a long-term health risk.
 The only way to know if they are in the water you drink every day is to have it tested.

 Today, a growing number of us are conscious of the benefits of clean, pure well water and choosing this option instead of expensive, wasteful bottled water or connection to public water supplies.
 With these benefits and the independence of owning a private well come the responsibility for its quality and purity.
 Having an unbiased, trusted partner you can turn to for certified well water testing makes this easy to manage.